Paul H. Brunner

-Paul H. Brunner is a material flow analysis methodology and urban metabolism specialist.
+Paul H. Brunner (born 1946) is a material flow analysis methodology and urban metabolism specialist.
 He is a professor emeritus of the Institute for Water Quality, Resource and Waste Management, Vienna University of Technology in Austria.

 Biography

 Dr. Brunner held the Chair for Waste Management at the Vienna University of Technology from 1991 to 2015, and specialized in waste and resource management.
 His research focused on the "metabolism of the anthroposphere", in particular on methods to analyze, evaluate and control material flows through urban regions.

 On April 21, 2016 Prof. Paul H. Brunner was awarded the "Grand Decoration of Honour in Silver for Services to the Republic of Austria" by Minister Dr. Reinhold Mitterlehner.